-As all-natural and organic food has become more popular, so have natural wines made with minimal human intervention.
+Natural wines are a growing category of wines, which is loosely defined as wines that are made with minimal human intervention.
 And these pure wines feature some brilliant sparklers worth exploring.
 In many wine-making areas, the concept of natural wine is nothing new.
 Many of Spain’s cava producers did not employ modern practices as they became available, relying instead on trusted traditional techniques.
 They’re also generally affordable, rivaling prosecco’s lower price.

 A perfect example of cava is Dibon Cava Brut Reserve.
 The trio of grapes—Macabeo, Parellada, and Xarel-lo—are grown with organic and biodynamic farming practices, and the wine is left as unadulterated as possible.
 In this Spanish sparkler, you'll enjoy steady, tiny bubbles against a vivacious fruitiness balanced with ideal acidity.
-It has a delicious feel-good taste that is a testament to the natural methods used to produce it.
+It has a delicious feel-good taste.

 Sparkling rosé wine is a fabulous way to celebrate anything or nothing at all.
 If you like your bubbles sweet and fruity, Yellow Tail Pink Bubbles is a wallet-friendly wine that is also incredibly easy to find.
 Simply look for the pink label and the brand’s trademark kangaroo.

 This Australian sparkler is an excellent everyday rosé.
 It has an alluring taste of strawberries, lemons, cherries, and tropical fruits.
 It's not too sweet and has more of an off-dry profile with a finish that is refreshingly crisp.
-As one of the cheapest wines available, there's no guilt when you go pink.
+As one of the cheapest wines available, it's easy to go pink.
 Also, if you can’t finish the entire bottle in one sitting, the “zork” wine closure reseals it so the rosé remains fresh and sparkling.

 Korbel has been a leader among California sparkling wines for years.
 It’s readily available in almost every wine store and offered in many varieties, so you will be able to easily find a sparkling wine that is as sweet or as dry as you like.